4d/tool4d-action/README.md

 ## Example usage

-Launch a specific method on macOS and windwow:
+Launch a specific method on macOS and windows:

 ```yaml